vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_add_username_password.html.md

 # Adding Username label & input field

-In previous lesson, we got the header in place.
-This lesson we will put the input fields namely username & password.
+In the previous lesson, we got the header in place.
+In this lesson, we will add the input fields namely username & password.

 As per plan, we will be using horizontally aligned LinearLayout to hold the label 'Username' & the input field together & next to each other.
 Label is **TextView** element while input field is **EditText** in Android.

-Lets get to work.
+Let's get to work.

 ## Add the LinearLayout after 'Hello Twitter'